Ray system

-A ray system comprises radial streaks of fine ejecta thrown out during the formation of an impact crater, looking somewhat like many thin spokes coming from the hub of a wheel.
+In planetary geology, a ray system comprises radial streaks of fine ejecta thrown out during the formation of an impact crater, looking somewhat like many thin spokes coming from the hub of a wheel.
 The rays may extend for lengths up to several times the diameter of their originating crater, and are often accompanied by small secondary craters formed by larger chunks of ejecta.
 Ray systems have been identified on the Moon, Earth (Kamil Crater), Mercury, and some moons of the outer planets.
 Originally it was thought that they existed only on planets or moons lacking an atmosphere, but more recently they have been identified on Mars in infrared images taken from orbit by 2001 Mars Odyssey's thermal imager.

 Rays appear at visible, and in some cases infrared wavelengths, when ejecta are made of material with different reflectivity (i.e., albedo) or thermal properties from the surface on which they are deposited.
 Typically, visible rays have a higher albedo than the surrounding surface.
 More rarely an impact will excavate low albedo material, for example basaltic-lava deposits on the lunar maria.
 Thermal rays, as seen on Mars, are especially apparent at night when slopes and shadows do not influence the infrared energy emitted by the Martian surface.

 The layering of rays across other surface features can be useful as an indicator of the relative age of the impact crater, because over time various processes obliterate the rays.
 On non-atmosphered bodies such as the Moon, space weathering from exposure to cosmic rays and micrometeorites causes a steady reduction of the differential between the ejecta's albedo and that of the underlying material.
 Micrometeorites in particular produce a glassy melt in the regolith that lowers the albedo.
 Rays can also become covered by lava flows (such as those of Lichtenberg on the moon), or by other impact craters or ejecta.